nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 The data used was obtained from the on-going Kaggle competition.
 That competition can be found [here](https://www.kaggle.com/competitions/march-machine-learning-mania-2024/overview).

 Among all of the interesting data available, our focus for this case study was on the match-by-match statistics.
-This data was available for both the regular seasons and the MM tournaments, going all the way back to 2003.
+This data was available for both the regular seasons and the tournaments, going all the way back to 2003.
 For each match, besides the date, the teams that were playing, and their scores, other relevant features were made available, such as field goals made and personal fouls by each team.

 ### Loading the Data